 Independence, Missouri Flood Risk and Flood Risk Management

-- Independence, MO has partnered with the USACE Silver Jackets, NOAA NWS, and USGS with two tools for the public.
+- Independence, MO has partnered with the Missouri Silver Jackets team (SRMT), NOAA NWS, and USGS with two tools for the public.
 One is a flood forecast inundation map to improve flood awareness, and the second is a flood risk management plan that helps understand the best measures.
 Find out more by clicking on this image of the fact sheet below:

 Missouri Flood Forecast Inundation Maps (FFIM)